NikolaiT/incolumitas/content/Security/browser-based-port-scanning.md

 console.log(results.join("\n"))
 ```

-Based on the script above, it seems that the accuracy is fine grained enough to test network timing.
+Based on the script above, it seems that the accuracy is fine grained enough for our use case.

 To measure network and socket timeouts, we need single digit millisecond accuracy.
 According to the hacker news link above, chrome has accuracy of **accurate to 100us**.
 This is more than enough for our use case.

 ### Port Scanning with Web Sockets

-My first try was to use [WebSockets](https://developer.mozilla.org/en-US/docs/Web/API/WebSocket) to conduct localhost port scanning.
+My first attempt was to use [WebSockets](https://developer.mozilla.org/en-US/docs/Web/API/WebSocket) to conduct localhost port scanning.
 I came up with the following JavaScript that measures WebSocket connection timeouts:

 ```JavaScript
 // start local server with